Robinson Crusoe: Film adaptations

-Peter O'Toole and Richard Roundtree co-starred in a 1975 film Man Friday which sardonically portrayed Crusoe as incapable of seeing his dark-skinned companion as anything but an inferior creature, while Friday is more enlightened and sympathetic.
-In 1988, Aidan Quinn portrayed Robinson Crusoe in the film Crusoe.
-A 1997 movie entitled Robinson Crusoe starred Pierce Brosnan and received limited commercial success.
-The 2000 film Cast Away, with Tom Hanks as a FedEx employee stranded on an island for many years, also borrows much from the Robinson Crusoe story.
+Peter O'Toole and Richard Roundtree co-star in the 1975 film Man Friday, which sardonically portrays Crusoe as incapable of seeing his dark-skinned companion as anything but an inferior creature, while Friday is more enlightened and sympathetic.

-In 1981, Czechoslovakian director and animator Stanislav Látal made a version of the story under the name Adventures of Robinson Crusoe, a Sailor from York combining traditional and stop-motion animation.
+In 1981, Czechoslovak director and animator Stanislav Látal made a version of the story under the name Adventures of Robinson Crusoe, a Sailor from York combining traditional and stop-motion animation.
 The movie was coproduced by regional West Germany broadcaster Südwestfunk Baden-Baden.